 Early History of the O-mulcahy family

-Another 203 words (14 lines of text) are included under the topic Early O'Mulcahy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-mulcahy research.
+Another 102 words (7 lines of text) are included under the topic Early O-mulcahy History in all our PDF Extended History products and printed products wherever possible.

-spelling variations of the surname O'Mulcahy that are preserved in archival documents of this era include Mulcahey, O'Mulcahey, Mulcahy, O'Mulcahy, Mulcahee, Mulkey, McMulkey and many more.
+The scribes and church officials of the Middle Ages who recorded names in official documents spelled the names as they sounded.
+This led to the problem of one name being recorded under several different variations and thus resembling more than one person.
+Among the many spelling variations of the surname O-mulcahy that are preserved in archival documents of this era include Mulcahey, O'Mulcahey, Mulcahy, O'Mulcahy, Mulcahee, Mulkey, McMulkey and many more.

 Early Notables of the O-mulcahy family (pre 1700)